Invariable Calendar

 In April 1900, Professor L. A. Grosclaude of Geneva proposed the Invariable Calendar, New Era Calendar, or Normal Calendar with 12 months and four 91-day quarters of exactly 13 weeks.
+The final month of each quarter would have 31 days, the others 30 days each.
+Quarters all began on a Monday.
 An additional day, termed New Year's Day, that was not any day of the week and not part of any month, would occur between December 31 and January 1.
 Another such day is inserted between June 31 and July 1 on leap years.
+This placement of the leap day is virtually the only difference to Armelin's calendar which has it at the end of the year.

 This model would be a perennial calendar, with each date occurring perennially on the same day of the week.
 Grosclaude lists many business advantages to this.
 Three monthly days important to businesses, the 1st, 15th, and 30th would always occur on the same 3 days of the week, respectively, and additionally would never occur on a Sunday, for example.
 It became the model for The World Calendar, promoted by Elisabeth Acheils and The World Calendar Association since 1930.